nobuyuki83/Physics-based_Animation_2023S/task03/README.md

 The representative particle has all the weights of the particles in the grid.
 The force from a far particle is approximated by the force from the representative particle of the grid the particle belong.

+Comment out `line #215` and uncomment `line #216` to switch to the accelerated computation.
 We use the jagged array data structure to efficiently find the particles inside a grid.
-Modify the code `line #?` to compute the center of gravity for each grid.
+Modify the code around `line #172` to compute the force from particles in far grid.

 Run the program with different numbers of the particles (5k, 10k, and 20k).
-The number of the particle can be set at `line #49`  in [main.cpp](main.cpp).
+The number of the particle can be set at `line #189`  in [main.cpp](main.cpp).
-Record the computation time by chancing the table below.
+Record the computation time by filling the table below.

 | #particle | time |
 | --- | --- |